KarlTDebiec/OOT3DHDTextGenerator/README.md

 The script accumulates text images as the game is played.
 The first time a text string is displayed it will be low resolution, but the next time that same string is loaded and displayed it will be replaced with a high resolution version.
-Playing through the complete game should therefore yield a complete high resolution text package.
+Playing through the complete game should therefore yield a set of high resolution text images cover most displayed text.

 **Unfortunately**, the North American and European localizations have a behaviour that sharply limits the usefulness of this script: they do not fully